patrickdavey/vimwiki_markdown/README.md

 ## Setup

+vimwiki_markdown works best with a recent version of [vimwiki](https://github.com/vimwiki/vimwiki).
+Use the `dev` branch for best results.

 Ensure that your vimiwiki directive in your .vimrc is setup for markdown.
 For this we use the custom_wiki2html parameter.
 My .vimrc looks like this:

     let g:vimwiki_list = [{'path': '~/vimwiki', 'template_path': '~/vimwiki/templates/',
               \ 'template_default': 'default', 'syntax': 'markdown', 'ext': '.md',
               \ 'path_html': '~/vimwiki/site_html/', 'custom_wiki2html': 'vimwiki_markdown',
+              \ 'html_filename_parameterization': 1,
               \ 'template_ext': '.tpl'}]

-The most important part is the *'custom_wiki2html': 'vimwiki_markdown'*
+The most important parts are the *'custom_wiki2html': 'vimwiki_markdown'* and the *'html_filename_parameterization': 1*.
+The custom_wiki2html tells vimwiki to use this gem for creating html, the html_filename_parameterization tells vimwiki to match the filenames that vimwiki_markdown produces.

 ### Install issues.
 There have been some issues with getting dependencies installed.
 Before opening an issue, please check if you can use [rvm](http://rvm.io/) to install the gem, as RVM is magic and makes everything work ;)